 What does POD mean in banking?
 Broadly speaking, there are a number of deposit accounts that can be deemed payable on death, including checking and savings accounts.

-If you’re considering establishing one of these accounts, it’s important to understand how POD accounts work, and if you are a beneficiary, it’s also helpful to know when and how you’re entitled to withdraw money from a payable on death bank account.
-Read on to learn:
+If you’re considering establishing one of these accounts, it’s important to understand how POD accounts work.
+If you are a beneficiary, it can be helpful to know when and how you’re entitled to withdraw money from a payable on death bank account.
+Here’s a closer look at POD bank account rules and the pros and cons of setting up this type of account.

 Payable on Death Accounts Explained

-A payable on death account pays out assets to a beneficiary when the account owner passes away.
+Simply defined, a payable on death account is a bank account with named beneficiaries.
+The beneficiaries of a POD account receive the assets held in the account in the event of the account owner’s death.
 You may also hear POD accounts referred to by other names, including:

 • Totten trust